 While convertible carseats can be used rear-facing for babies and toddlers, only a few models are suitable for newborns.
 The benefit of finding one of these is that you can save some money by skipping an infant carrier altogether.
-Of course, the downside is that you lose the convenience of simply clicking the carrier into the base when leaving and simply removing it to bring inside when you arrive.
+Of course, the downside is that you lose the convenience of simply clicking the carrier into the base when leaving and removing it to bring inside when you arrive.
 What many parents don’t realize is that some convertibles also take up less room in the back seat when installed rear-facing, compared to the average infant carrier plus base.
-This means more legroom for mom or dad up front, especially in a small car or compact SUV.
+This can mean more legroom for mom or dad up front, especially in a small car or compact SUV.

 So, here’s a look at a handful of models we feel are worth trying if you are looking to use a convertible from birth AND want to maximize the legroom for the driver and front passenger as well.
 We’ve sorted through a wide array of convertibles that not only have harness systems that should fit a newborn, but are also smaller in size or, for larger models, performed well in our survey of convertibles that fit in tight spaces.
-Some provide even more legroom up front when installed more upright for older rear-facing kids!
+Some provide even more adult legroom up front when installed more upright for older rear-facing kids!

 2) Maxi-Cosi Pria 70 with Tiny Fit The Pria (model with the TinyFit insert system) is one of the best convertibles for preemies and low birthweight infants.
 It fits tiny babies as low as 4 pounds with the TinyFit insert.
 The Pria isn’t as compact as the Coccoro in terms of extra legroom for front seat passengers but it is the top performer for convertible seats with a higher-weight harness if installed in the semi-reclined #2 position (more upright) for an older baby or toddler.
 The Pria is also an excellent option for extended rear-facing.
 For all that you do pay a premium, though.
 Check out our full review of the Maxi-Cosi Pria 70 with TinyFit.
 Please note: the Pria 70 and Pria 85 models without tinyfit cannot be used for a newborn.

-5) Graco 4Ever All-in-One & Graco Milestone All-in-One.
-The 4Ever & the Milestone are similar in many ways but there are minor differences.
+5) Graco 4Ever All-in-One & Graco Milestone All-in-One The 4Ever & Milestone are similar in many ways but there are minor differences.
 Both seats can be used rear-facing, forward-facing and eventually as a booster.
 The 4Ever is better suited for smaller newborns because it’s rated down to 4 lbs. and has a more robust infant insert that will raise a smaller infant up so their shoulders will be at the level of the lowest harness height setting.
 The Milestone should be fine for an average 7-or-8-pound newborn.
-Both seats are good options for fitting in smaller back seats. s: Graco 4Ever All-in-One Review and Graco Milestone Review.
+Both seats are good options for fitting in smaller back seats.
+Reviews: Graco 4Ever All-in-One Review and Graco Milestone Review.

-6) Graco Size4Me and its “Clones” Fit4Me/MySize/Head Wise.
+6) Graco Size4Me and its “clones” Fit4Me/MySize/Head Wise.
 The Size4Me and all its clones are also good choices for fitting an average-sized newborn and also fitting well in smaller vehicles.
 These seats are also less expensive than many of the other models listed here which make them a good choice for many families trying to stay within a budget.
 The Size4Me and all the clones (Fit4Me, My Size & Head Wise) are rated to 40 lbs. in the rear-facing position and they are all excellent options for extended rear-facing.
 These seats are on our Recommended Carseats List.
 See our full review of the Graco Size4Me.

-7) Britax ClickTight Convertibles.
-All Britax convertibles (Marathon CT, Boulevard CT & Advocate CT) fit newborns, even smaller newborns very well.
+7) Britax ClickTight Convertibles All Britax convertibles (Marathon CT, Boulevard CT & Advocate CT) fit newborns, even smaller newborns very well.
 The ClickTight installation system makes installing the carseat with seatbelt ridiculously easy and these seats will last a long time both rear-facing and forward-facing.
 An Anti-rebound bar accessory is available for use with at CT convertible models and can be purchased directly from Britax.
 All of the ClickTight convertibles are an excellent option for extended rear-facing.
 The Boulevard CT and Advocate CT models are on our Recommended Carseats List and we have a full review of the Britax Boulevard CT and the Britax Marathon CT.